 In 2021, Fort Collins Rescue Mission reopened its downtown shelter providing 24/7 services to help men experiencing homelessness with meals, shelter and access to services to provide pathways out of homelessness.

-We are so thankful for the support and encouragement our community in Fort Collins provides.
+We are so thankful for the support and encouragement from our community in Northern Colorado.
 None of this great work to help change lives would be possible without your partnership.